Seattle

 Seafood (especially oysters, Dungeness crab, and salmon), coffee (Starbucks started here, but locals prefer Espresso Vivace, Victrola, and Elm Coffee Roasters), craft beer (Fremont Brewing, Georgetown Brewing), and Pike Place Market specialties like Piroshky Piroshky and Beecher's mac and cheese.

-Official Seattle Resources
+Official Seattle resources

 Plan the rest of your trip with these official sources for tourism and getting around.

-Browse Hotels in Seattle
+Hotels in Seattle

 Planning your Seattle trip?